chrisenitan/Whave/README.md

 **Planned**
 - Support custom start and end time for theme switches
 - Support Firefox
-- If you would like to extend this accross other apps and services, please reach out and we can work on something together.
-Even if its writing a petition.... 😄
+- Please use the issues tab for any suggestions and/or feel free to fork and make changes and share ;)